mamba-org/vscode-micromamba/README.md

 ### Global mode

-1. Use less disk space and could be faster to create environments because packages cached globally
+1. Use less disk space and could be faster to create environments because packages are cached globally
 2. Micromamba files inside the project directory could conflict with other tools.
-E.g. `yarn` doesn't like local mode in combination with `module` node package type.
+E.g., `yarn` doesn't like local mode in combination with the `module` node package type.

 ### Location of the global home directory

-On Linux and Mac the global home directory is always `$HOME/.vscode-micromamba`
+On Linux and Mac, the global home directory is always `$HOME/.vscode-micromamba`

-On Windows extension asks to provide a path to the global home directory.
+On Windows, the extension asks to provide a path to the global home directory.
-It's recommended to make the path as short as possible to minimize [MAX_PATH problems](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry) especially when using Python.
+It's recommended to make the path as short as possible to minimize [MAX_PATH problems](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry), especially when using Python.

 ## DotEnv file support

 DotEnv file is a convenient way to provide environment variables to other extensions or user scripts.
-Each time user creates or activates an environment there is a ~/.micromamba/.env.{prefix-name} file created.
+Each time a user creates or activates an environment, a ~/.micromamba/.env.{prefix-name} file is created.

 ## Multi-root workspaces

-With multi-root workspaces all operations will work the same way as if you open the first workspace folder in VSCode.
+With multi-root workspaces, all operations will work the same way as if you open the first workspace folder in VSCode.
 The idea is that the first workspace folder is a target folder.

 Let's say you have a ```project.code-workspace``` with content: